makerdao/lockstake/README.md

 Specifically, the LockstakeEngine is called upon a beginning of an auction (`onKick`), a sell of collateral (`onTake`), and when the auction is concluded (`onRemove`).

-The SLE liquidation process differs from the usual liquidations by the fact that it sends the taker callee the collateral (MKR) in the form of ERC20 tokens and not `vat.gem`.
+The LSE liquidation process differs from the usual liquidations by the fact that it sends the taker callee the collateral (MKR) in the form of ERC20 tokens and not `vat.gem`.

 **Exit Fee on Liquidation**